daffarandika/bash/README.md

 # bash

- some bash script that i've written
+ some bash scripts that I've written